magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_collapsible.md

 $("#element" ).collapsible("activate");
 </pre>

-<h3>forceActivate</h3>
+<h3 id="collaps_forceActivate">forceActivate</h3>
-Expand the content without animation whenever this method is called.
+Expand the content without animation when this method is called.

 This method does not accept any arguments.

 Invoke the `forceActivate` method: